BioKhoi/BioKhoi.github.io/EXP.md

       - Performed literature search to avoid false positive results
       - Interpreted the results and explained the analysis and discussed the future direction with the client
 4. Study the effect of wearing a **N95 mask** on **skin microbiome** - **_Grey Hillerband, PhD_, Ammway**
-   - Processed raw amplicon sequecing data (16Sv1v3) to generate OTU table
+   - Processed raw amplicon sequencing data (16Sv1v3) to generate OTU table
    - Examined longitudinal data of skin microbiome and performed univariate & multivariate analysis
    - Visualised and interpret the results
 5. Study the effect of aggregate mining disturbance on **soil microbiome** - **_Akshit Puri, PhD_, University College Dublin**